Special Needs at Sea works with Costa Cruise Line to provide handicap travel services for thousands of travelers aboard their ships each year!

 All of Costa’s ships – except the Costa Marina – have accessible cabins.
 The Costa Concordia, Costa Serena and Costa Pacifica have the most accessible cabins with 29, followed by the Costa Fortuna and Costa Magica with 27.
-All Costa ships have accessible cabins available across different categories, with the exception of the Costa Allegra and Costa Romantica, both of which have Inside Singles only.
+All Costa cruise ships have accessible cabins available across different categories, with the exception of the Costa Allegra and Costa Romantica, both of which have Inside Singles only.
 The staterooms have accessible closet rods and lowered shelves.
 The bathrooms have a roll-in shower, grab bars, a lowered sink and a handheld showerhead; Costa will provide a fold down shower stool and/or toilet riser upon request.

 The ships themselves have accessible seating for the shows and accessible seating in the main dining hall.
-A meeting is set up at the beginning of every cruise for guests with special needs with the Guest Relation Manager, during which the various services are explained and all relevant information is provided, including a special map outlining the easiest ways to reach the main areas of the ship.
+A meeting is set up at the beginning of every cruise for guests with special needs with the Guest Relation Manager, during which the various handicap travel services are explained and all relevant information is provided, including a special map outlining the easiest ways to reach the main areas of the ship.
 Costa also provides embarkation and debarkation assistance.

 For guests who are hearing impaired, hearing impaired kits are provided in the cabins and the main show lounges have compatible assistive listening systems.